-- 1140 If the permittee claims that infiltration is not feasible or allowed on-site, sufficient supporting - 1 41 documentation must be provided with the permit application.
-Filtration technologies are an acceptable - 1 42 alternative for types C and D soils and other sites where infiltration is infeasible given the criteria above. - 1143 5.4.25.4.3 Water Quality - A. General: Projects that create one (1) acre or more of new impervious surface shall have no net increase from existing conditions in total phosphorus (TP) and total suspended solids (TSS) to receiving waterbodies. - B. HVRA: Projects that create new impervious areas greater than 10,000 square feet in an HVRA Overlay District have the following water quality requirements: - 1149i.Total phosphorus and total suspended solids: All projects shall have a net decrease TP1150and TSS to receiving waterbodies from existing conditions.
-For new development1151projects, the decrease in TP and TSS shall be 60 percent and 80 percent, respectively,1152from existing conditions. - 1153ii.Buffer zone: An undisturbed buffer zone of 100 linear feet from trout waters shall be1154maintained at all times, both during construction and as a permanent feature after1155construction, except where a water crossing, or other encroachment is necessary to1156complete the project. - 1157a.
-Exceptions: The replacement of existing impervious surfaces within the buffer1158zone is allowed provided that the use of additional or redundant BMPs minimizes1159all potential water quality, scenic, and other environmental impacts of the activity.1160Buffer encroachments (circumstance and reason) and minimization activities must1161be documented. - 1162iii.Temperature controls: Permanent stormwater management facilities shall be designed to1163minimize any increase in the temperature of trout waters receiving waters resulting from1164the 1 and 2-year 24-hour precipitation events.
-This includes all tributaries of designated1165trout streams within the Public Land Survey System (PLSS) section where a trout water1166is located.
-Projects that discharge to trout waters must minimize the impact using one or1167more of the following measures, in order of preference:
+If the permittee claims that infiltration is not feasible or allowed on-site, sufficient supporting documentation must be provided with the permit application.
+Filtration technologies are an acceptable alternative for types C and D soils and other sites where infiltration is infeasible given the criteria above.

+5.4.25.4.3 Water Quality

+- A. General: Projects that create one (1) acre or more of new impervious surface shall have no net increase from existing conditions in total phosphorus (TP) and total suspended solids (TSS) to receiving waterbodies. - B. HVRA: Projects that create new impervious areas greater than 10,000 square feet in an HVRA Overlay District have the following water quality requirements: - i.
+Total phosphorus and total suspended solids: All projects shall have a net decrease TP and TSS to receiving waterbodies from existing conditions.
+For new development projects, the decrease in TP and TSS shall be 60 percent and 80 percent, respectively, from existing conditions. - ii.
+Buffer zone: An undisturbed buffer zone of 100 linear feet from trout waters shall be maintained at all times, both during construction and as a permanent feature after construction, except where a water crossing, or other encroachment is necessary to complete the project. - a.
+Exceptions: The replacement of existing impervious surfaces within the buffer zone is allowed provided that the use of additional or redundant BMPs minimizes all potential water quality, scenic, and other environmental impacts of the activity.
+Buffer encroachments (circumstance and reason) and minimization activities must be documented. - iii.
+Temperature controls: Permanent stormwater management facilities shall be designed to minimize any increase in the temperature of trout waters receiving waters resulting from the 1 and 2-year 24-hour precipitation events.
+This includes all tributaries of designated trout streams within the Public Land Survey System (PLSS) section where a trout water is located.
+Projects that discharge to trout waters must minimize the impact using one or more of the following measures, in order of preference: